Öykü Serter

-Öykü Serter (born 26 February 1975) is a Turkish TV presenter, actress and DJ.
+Öykü Serter (born 26 February 1975) is a Turkish TV presenter, actress, and DJ.

+Life and education

+Serter was born on February 26, 1975, in Ankara.
+She graduated from TED Ankara College and went on to study American Culture and Literature as well as Latin Language and Literature at Hacettepe University.
+She earned a master’s degree in Radio and Television from Galatasaray University and is currently pursuing a doctorate in Cinema and Media at Bahçeşehir University.

 Career

 She entered the media sector as a DJ at Capital Radio.
 She later took charge of the program 5T5 on Number 1 FM and Cine5.
-She later served as the presenter of a number of programs, including Biri Bizi Gözetliyor, Akademi Türkiye and Anadolu Rüzgarı.
+She later served as the presenter of several programs, including Biri Bizi Gözetliyor, Akademi Türkiye, and Anadolu Rüzgarı.
 In 2006, together with Ragga Oktay, Serter presented the contestant B.U.M..
 In 2011, she began presenting the singing contest Star Akademi, with Ajda Pekkan, Ertuğrul Özkök and Sertab Erener as the judges.
 In 2014, she presented Bu Tarz Benim, followed by İşte Benim Stilim, Rising Star Türkiye and Fenomen in 2015.
 In March 2016, she appeared on the cover of Elele magazine.